Attending a conference or live event is a big investment of your time and money. But to get the most out of the experience, preparation is vital.

 2.Study the conference schedule

 Spend some time familiarising yourself with the conference schedule, including the time the doors open and timings for breaks and lunch.
 This will help you plan for networking opportunities – both with other delegates and the speakers.
 Many conferences have networking over coffee and/or breakfast before the event start, which can be a great time to connect with others delegates and introduce yourself to speakers.
-You can view the schedule for Build Your Audience Live here.
+You can view the schedule for #2020 Sorted here.

 3. Do some background reading